stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 See ["DYNAMODB LOCAL"](#dynamodb-local) for an example of configuring our Paws client to run against a locally running dynamodb clone.

 Note: the dynamodb\_document\_client attribute is not typed to a strict isa('PawsX::DynamoDB::DocumentClient'), but instead requires an object that has a 'get' and 'put' method.
-So you can provide some kind of mocked object, but that is left as an exercise to the reader - although example are welcome!
+So you can provide some kind of mocked object, but that is left as an exercise to the reader - although examples are welcome!

 # DYNAMODB LOCAL